Rusty Nail

 Common Mistake

-A common mistake is using too much Drambuie, which can overpower the Scotch and make the drink overly sweet.
+A common mistake is using too much Drambuie, which can overpower the Scotch and result in an overly sweet cocktail.

 Frequently Asked Questions